[ Printer Friendly Version ] [ Report Abuse ]

 "Lucetta's right.
 She'll have to be crazy not to love you," Clara said, kissing Kitty's head and picking up Lenora.

-"And we have to see her regardless, so you should warm up to the idea of our aunt being around for a while," Addie said.
+"And we have to see her regardless, so you should warm up to the idea of our aunt being around for a while," Addie said, pulling on her gloves.

 "Addie, you can cheer a girl up better than anyone else I know," Bea said with a cheeky grin at her sister.

 "Please just finish getting ready.
-We have to be waiting when Aunt Rowena arrives."
+We have to be waiting when Aunt Rowena arrives," Addie said, turning to make sure the little girls were all dressed.

-"So Dezzy, have you heard anything from Godric recently?"
-Ettie asked quietly, so only Dezzy could hear her.
+"So Dezzy, have you heard anything from Godric recently?" she asked quietly, so only Dezzy could hear her.

 "I talked to him yesterday," Dezzy replied as they moved to a more private corner of the room.